Pliosaurus-kevani/Cross-sectional-Method/README.md

 So far, we have had a slab partitioned into 10 subslabs.

 ## Export lengths of identity segments
 Now we need to create a new .dwg file, and paste the current slab to that file.
 Then we export lengths of the identity segments to Excel.
 This can be achieved using the **dataextraction** command.
-After typing this command and hitting enter， a GUI will occur.
+After typing this command and hitting enter, a GUI will occur.